McGILL BIRD OBSERVATORY

 RETURN TO AGE/SEX OVERVIEW

-Individuals with minimal black on the crown, such as in the photo below, are almost always second-year females, but the wing should be checked to confirm age.
+Individuals with minimal black on the crown, such as in the photos below, are almost always second-year females, but the wing should be checked to confirm age.

-The primary coverts lack edging and are brownish, contrasting with the greater coverts.
+The primary coverts lack edging and are brownish, contrasting with the greater coverts, and the primaries and secondaries may be quite pale and worn.

 The rectrices tend to be relatively narrow and pointed, but in general their shape is much less reliable than the wing characteristics.
 Note, however, that the central rectrices may be extremely worn by spring in SY birds, much more so than would be expected in ASY birds.
-This is evident in both photos below, but absence of such wear should not be taken as indicative of ASY.
+This is especially evident in the first photo below, but absence of such wear should not be taken as indicative of ASY.

 RETURN TO AGE/SEX OVERVIEW